 There are mandatory readings but you do not have to purchase a text because it is ridiculously expensive.
 It will be placed on reserve in the library.
 Readings from the text will be regularly assigned.
-The course will follow these readings because the textbook was designed for this type of course, and you should keep up with them.
+The course will follow these readings and you should keep up with them.
 In class we will emphasize certain topics.
 You will learn how to analyze weather data using modern computer tools and you will give a presentation.